robyftp/Tree/README.md

-## What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.